frederic-perez/AmE-dictionary/data/dictionary.md

 __a bird in the hand is worth two in the bush__
 __a bit dicey__ _idiom_ Carrying a certain degree of risk or danger; uncertain of a favorable outcome.
 __a bit of a stretch__ _idiom_ A mild exaggeration beyond the truth or what is likely the case.
+__a bit out of it__ _idiom_ Feeling somewhat disoriented, phased, or out of touch with the world; spaced out. _Sorry I'm rambling so much tonight, I've been feeling a bit out of it lately._
 __a catch__ _idiom_ __1__ A spectacular find, as in dating or marriage. __2__ A golden discovery, as in a bargain or business deal.
 __a drop in the bucket__ _idiom_ :two: A very small amount when compared to something else.
 __a falling out__ _idiom_ A severe quarrel or disagreement, especially one that leads to a temporary or permanent end of a relationship.